myherik/Portfolio2/README.md

 - Google authentication (option of google login)
 - Snake kills itself if hitting its own body
 - The wall is increasing or decreasing in size, depending on the live amount of players.
-- If a player is outside of the wall because the game zone got smaller, it doesn't get killed
+- If a player is outside of the wall because the size of the game zone got smaller, it doesn't get killed.

 ## Screenshots of end product and output